These Small Towns Have the Most Holiday Cheer in America

 This Charlotte suburb may have less than 700 residents, but its Christmas spirit is mighty.
-So mighty, in fact, that the town is known as Christmastown, USA, thanks to the 60-year-old tradition of illuminating the entire town in red, white, and green lights during the holiday season.
-Along with an abundance of decorated houses and over 375 light-adorned trees, McAdenville goes for true holiday overachiever status with a lineup of events like a festive 5K run and the Yule Log Parade.
+So mighty, in fact, that McAdenville is known as Christmastown, USA, thanks to the 60-year-old-plus tradition of illuminating the entire town in red, white, and green lights during the holiday season.
+Along with an abundance of decorated houses and more than 375 light-adorned trees, McAdenville goes for true holiday overachiever status with a lineup of events like a festive 5K run and the Yule Log Ceremony.

 Santa Claus, Indiana

 Named for the big guy himself, it’s no surprise that Christmas is front and center in this town all year long.
 Located a little over an hour west of Louisville, Kentucky, this destination for all things holiday is home to Santa’s Lodge; a Christmas store loaded with ornaments, toys, and candy, and the Santa Claus Museum & Village, where you can snap a pic with a 22-foot Santa statue.
 For three weekends in December, the annual Santa Claus Christmas Celebration brings the cheer to new heights with events that include a Christmas parade, a 1.2-mile Land of Lights display, actual chestnuts roasting over an actual open fire, and more.